naturalis/nba-docs/content/introduction/index.md

   comprehensive classification of all species in the Netherlands.
 Taxon and Specimen data typesc can be aggregated on fields such as scientific or common taxon names.
-* **Multimedia** data store photos, videos or drawings that are associated with Specimen and Taxon data.
-Data sources are our in-house collection registration systems and the [NSR](http://www.nederlandsesoorten.nl/).
+* **Multimedia** data store images (such as photos, drawings or sonograms), videos, and sounds that are associated with Specimen and Taxon data.
+Data sources are our in-house collection registration systems, the [Xeno-canto](https://www.xeno-canto.org/) database and the [NSR](http://www.nederlandsesoorten.nl/).
 * Objects of type **GeoArea** refer to geographical regions coded as polygons in the GeoJSON format.
 The NBA thereby facilitates